 As outlined in the present report, the safety of spent fuel management and the safety of radioactive waste management in Switzerland are in compliance with the obligations of the Convention.
 There is thus no imminent need for measures to improve safety in Switzerland.
 However, Switzerland strives for continuing improvement of safety.
 In this regard, the following activities may be mentioned.

-Regulatory Guidelines
+K.1 Regulatory Guidelines

-Several regulatory guidelines in the field of waste management have been recently updated or are in process of revision.
-There are the Guidelines ENSI-B17, ENSI-G05, ENSI-G23 and ENSI-G03.
+Several regulatory guidelines in the field of waste management have been recently updated.
+These are the Guidelines ENSI-G05, ENSI-G12, ENSI-G18 and ENSI-G23.